dgski/dundas-peak/README.md

         header.md
 ```

-Run the application with a single argument specifying the location of your site directory.
+Run the application with the following two arguments specifying the location of your site directory.
 For example:

 ```
-$ ./dundas-peak site
+$ ./dundas-peak -g site
 ```

 This will read your **contents directory** and generate a **public folder** beside it: